2.1 What are Controls

 Controls in Visual Basic 2012 are objects that can be placed on the form to perform various tasks.
-We can use them to create all kinds of Windows applications.
-The diagram below shows the toolbox that contains the controls of Visual Basic 2012.
+We can use them to create Windows applications.
+The following figure shows the toolbox that contains the controls.
 They are categorized into Common Controls, Containers, Menus, Toolbars, Data, Components, Printings and Dialogs.
 At the moment, we will focus on the common controls.
-Some of the most frequently used common controls are Button, Label, ComboBox, ListBox, PictureBox, TextBox etc.
+Some frequently used common controls are Button, Label, ComboBox, ListBox, PictureBox and TextBox.

-To insert a control into your form in Visual Basic 2012 IDE, you just need to drag the control from the toolbox and drop it into the form.
+To insert a control into your form in Visual Basic 2012 IDE, drag the control from the toolbox and drop it onto the form.
 You can reposition and resize it as you like.
-Let’s examine a few programs that made use of Button, Label, TextBox , ListBox and PictureBox .
-You don’t have to worry so much about the code yet because we will explain the program syntax as you progress to later lessons.
+Let’s examine a few programmes that made use of Button, Label, TextBox , ListBox and PictureBox .
+You don’t have to worry so much about the code yet because we will explain the programme syntaxes as you progress to later lessons.

 When you click on the Toolbox tab, the common controls Toolbox will appear.

 To create your first application in Visual Basic 2012, drag the button control into the form, and change its default Text Button1 to OK in the properties window, the word OK will appear on the button in the form, as shown below:

 Now click on the OK button and the code window appears.
 Enter the code as follows:

 When you run the the program and click on the OK button, a dialog box will appear and displays the “WELCOME TO VISUAL BASIC 2012″ message,as shown in the Figure below.
 The argument Title: is to assign the title of the dialog box.: